CenturyLinkCloud/PublicKB/Cloud Application Manager/DR Readiness/Enable DR.md

 ![image](https://user-images.githubusercontent.com/20582531/65724636-14b5e480-e06e-11e9-959b-c3c258aec9d1.png)

 3. Fill in the detailed information of each Provider:

- a.
-Decide the maximum servers to protect
+ * Decide the maximum servers to protect

- b.
-Choose where to deploy your Prod node
+ * Choose where to deploy your Prod node

- c.
-Choose where to deploy your Recovery node
+ * Choose where to deploy your Recovery node

- d.
-Click on Create
+ * Click on Create